Fees at service voucher day care centres

 How parental leave affects the client charge

 Your child can be absent from early childhood education due to parental leave for a maximum of 13 consecutive weeks.
 No service voucher client charge is collected for a child for whom parental allowance is paid if the child’s absence lasts more than 5 days or in the case of recurring absences of 1–5 days.
-The service provider may, however, charge the day care centre’s additional fee for the duration of the absence.
+The service provider may, however, charge its client charge increase for the duration of the absence.

-For a one-off absence lasting no more than 5 days, the client charge is collected as usual.
+For a one-off absence lasting no more than 5 days, the client charge and possible client charge increase are collected as usual.

 Notify the director of your child’s early childhood education unit in writing when your child will be absent from early childhood education due to parental leave.
 Attach Kela’s decision on parental leave days to the message.